kukuu/nodejs-notification-service/README.md

 2. cd into the middleware in node_modules and run command "generate-vapid-keys".
 See screenshot - https://github.com/kukuu/nodejs-notification-service/tree/master/snapshots.

+3. The Keys MUST be stored in environmental variables before deployment.

-Note - Don't use the key from here as it has been masked.
+Note - Don't use the key from this work, as it has been masked.
 Follow instructins above to generate your own Vapid Keys for encryption.

-3. The Keys MUST be stored in environmental variables before deployment.